 - How to Configure Email Authentication

 Currently, when you send emails from FluidReview they are being sent from the fluidreview.com email address.
 By authenticating your custom email sender address, emails will be sent from your organization's email address.
-As your email address is more likely to be to be recognized by your applicants and reviewers, your email is more likely to be received and not get caught in spam filters.
+As your email address is more likely to be recognized by your applicants and reviewers, your email is more likely to be received and not get caught in spam filters.

 Email Authentication uses two DNS records to verify that we can send emails on behalf of your domain.
 The first, DKIM, uses a TXT Record to validate the email address and is required to use the custom email address on the site.
 Without a verified DKIM you will not be able to select your custom email address from the list of email addresses and it will be marked as unverified.